What was the Blockhouse Park barrage balloon?

 Barrage balloons were huge!

-Barrage balloons were 20m long x 9m wide – about the size of 4 double-decker buses!
+Barrage balloons were 20m long x 9m wide2 – about the size of 4 double-decker buses!

-They were filled with 20,000 cubic feet of hydrogen gas and made from a cotton fabric which was rubber-proofed to make it gas-tight, and coated with an aluminium powder to reflect heat.
+They were filled with 20,000 cubic feet of hydrogen gas and made from a cotton fabric which was rubber-proofed to make it gas-tight, and coated with an aluminium powder to reflect heat3.

 Protecting Plymouth

-During World War 2, these balloons flew above many of Plymouth’s parks – including Blockhouse Park, Plymouth Hoe, Central Park, Devonport Park & Alexandra Park.
+During World War 2, these balloons flew above many of Plymouth’s parks – including Blockhouse Park, Plymouth Hoe, Central Park, Devonport Park & Alexandra Park4.

-The barrage balloon at Blockhouse Park was staffed by No. 934 (County of Devon) Balloon Squadron AAF.
+The barrage balloon at Blockhouse Park was staffed by No. 934 (County of Devon) Balloon Squadron AAF5.
 Their HQ was at Beaumont House, Penlee Way in Stoke.
-The balloon flew here from 2nd September 1939 until the end of WWII.
+The balloon flew at the Blockhouse from 2nd September 1939 until the end of WWII.

-The staff used a wooden hut in Blockhouse Park as their staff quarters, which later became a Scout Hut.
+The staff used a wooden hut in Blockhouse Park as their staff quarters, which later became a Scout Hut (and was demolished before 2020).

-In 2024, we made Barrage Balloon lanterns for our community lantern parade as a creative way to share these histories.
+In 2024, we made Barrage Balloon lanterns for our community lantern parade (at the Stoke Village Christmas Tree Lights event) as a creative way to share these histories.

 Contributors: